Chapter 11: Fortune Upon a Dam

 "Oh, no!"
 Nazuchi cried, seeing the image through the crystal ball.
 The four heroes and Merlee happened to notice them, with one person in the former not being happy.

-"Well well, if it isn't the guy who thinks he can get to the princess first!"
+"Well well, if it isn't the guy who thinks he can be the hero of this story!"
 Toadburt said in an annoyed tone.
-"It doesn't matter if you're sexy or not, 'cause you're not gonna be the hero of this story!"

 "Both of you quiet down!"
 Merlee snapped, silencing the two.
 She was focusing her magic on the crystal ball and tried to get a glimpse of the interior of the Palace of Shadow, but the dark power from the building was too strong.
 "I'm sorry, but it doesn't look like my crystal ball's power can breach through this darkness..."